vicentepese/AT-HLA/README.md

 ### 2.2.3.
 Settings

 AT-HLA follows a *settings* logic.
-This means that paths, files and variables are stored into `settings.json`.
-In order to use AT-HLA, please fill-up the following sections in `settings.json`:
+This means that paths, files, and variables are stored in `settings.json`.
+To use AT-HLA, please fill-up the following sections in `settings.json`:
 - *file*:
   - *HLA_Data* (string): Full path to the HLA data to be analyzed (i.e. Input Data)
-  - *covars* (string): Full path to the covariates of teh HLA data
+  - *covars* (string): Full path to the covariates of the HLA data
   - *probs* (string): Full path to the imputation probabilities of the HLA data.
 - *prob_thr* (float): Probability threshold.
 See section 2.2.2.
-If the Input Data is unimputed, by set this variableto 0 and no subjects will be excluded.
+If the Input Data is unimputed, by setting this variable to 0 and no subjects will be excluded.
 - *freq_thr* (float): Frequency threshold.
 Only applied for P-value correction.
-P-values belonging to alleles for which the carrier/allele frequencies both in cases and controls is lower than the threshold both in cases and controls, will not be corrected.
+P-values belonging to alleles for which the carrier/allele frequencies both in cases and controls are lower than the threshold both in cases and controls, will not be corrected.
 This allows a less stringent P-value correction.

 Optional settings:
 - *file*:
   - *ethnicity* (string): Full path to the HLA data subjects' ethnicity.
-- *ethnicity* (list of strings): If the ethnicity of subject is provided, select the specific ethnicities (provided by the ethnicity file) of interest to perform the analysis (e.g.: EUR, SAS, EAS, AFR, AMR).
+- *ethnicity* (list of strings): If the ethnicity of subjects is provided, select the specific ethnicities (provided by the ethnicity file) of interest to perform the analysis (e.g.: EUR, SAS, EAS, AFR, AMR).
 - *allele2exclude* (list of strings): The alleles written in this list will be removed from the analysis &ndash; that is, only negative subjects will be considered for the analysis.
 Alleles must be written into the list with a *LOCUS*\*XX:XX nomenclature (e.g. DRB1\*07:01, DRB1\*04:02)

 Additional optional settings will be described in each script's section.

 # 3. HLA Association Analysis
-An HLA association analysis allows to identify specific alleles that may be associated with a determined condition.
+An HLA association analysis allows identifying specific alleles that may be associated with a determined condition.

 ## 3.1 Allele Association Analysis